Scout24/deadcode4j/README.md

 -   **classesToIgnore**

-    A list of classes that should be ignored by *deadcode4j* (and thus not listed as being dead).
+    A list of fully qualified classes that should be ignored by *deadcode4j* (and thus not listed as being dead).